 Vienna is one of the most beautiful cities in the world.
 There are so many things to see, do, and eat that you will not want to waste a moment of your time there.

 We have to put the Viennese culinary culture at the top of our list.
-Famous desserts like sacher torte and apple strudel, gorgeous coffeehouses, incredible farmers markets, delicious street food, and a wide range of restaurants provide great opportunities to sample local delights.
+Famous desserts like sacher torte and apple strudel, gorgeous coffeehouses, incredible farmers markets, delicious street food, and a wide range of restaurants provide many opportunities to sample local delights.
 Most people don’t know that Vienna is also home to its own wine regions, making the local wine a great option to try.

 Of course, Vienna also offers gorgeous Christmas markets in stunning venues like the City Hall, Belvedere Palace, Maria Theresien Square, and Schonbrunn Palace, among others.

-Budapest is actually three different cities: Buda and Obuda on the west side of the Danube and River and Pest on the east side.
+Budapest is actually three different cities: Buda and Obuda on the west side of the Danube River and Pest on the east side.
 That only adds to the intrigue of this unique destination.

-The quieter Buda side has hills and a funicular, which you can ride to the top for a great view of the Pest side.
-The City Park is a great place to stroll, with botanical gardens, a municipal zoo, the Budapest circus, and a museum of agriculture.
+The quieter Buda side has hills and a funicular, which you can ride to the top for a panoramic view of the Pest side.
+The City Park is a lovely place to stroll, with botanical gardens, a municipal zoo, the Budapest circus, and a museum of agriculture.
 There’s also a huge timer containing sand that takes a year to go from the top to the bottom.
 It’s started all over again every New Year.

 The Great Market Hall features three floors of local produce, prepared delicacies, crafts, and souvenirs.
-If you like to shop, be sure to stroll along Vaci and Kiraly Streets, pedestrian roads full of touristy joints as well as fun local shops and cafes.
+If you like to shop, be sure to stroll along Vaci and Kiraly Streets, pedestrian roads full of touristy joints as well as fun local shops and cafés.